jrothwell/VersionedCodable/README.md

 extension Poem: VersionedCodable {
     static let thisVersion: Int? = 2

-    typealias PreviousVersion = PoemOldVersion
+    // The next oldest version of the `Poem` type. typealias PreviousVersion = PoemOldVersion

+    // Now we need to specify how to make a `Poem` from the old version of the
+    // type.
+For the sake of argument: `PoemOldVersion` has an array of `[String]`
+    // rather than one big blob separated by newlines, so we need to account for
+    // this.
     init(from old: PoemOldVersion) throws {
         self.author = old.author
         self.poem = poem.joined(separator: "\n")